 Windows PC Requirements

 Some of the software is required on your PC before starting this process.
-All of these are of free of cost and the download links are provided below.
+All these are free, and the download links are provided below.
 Install them on your PC.

 - All Tool: https://goo.gl/aSaMxC